From Symptom Management to System Balance: How Integrative Medicine Heals the Whole

 Disclaimer: This content is for educational and informational purposes only and is not intended as medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare professional before making decisions related to your health, medical testing, or treatment.
 Heallist does not provide medical services and does not endorse specific tests, protocols, or outcomes.

-This shift—from managing symptoms to supporting the whole—marks a deeper, more sustainable approach to health.
+Shifting from just managing symptoms to supporting the whole person is a deeper and more lasting way to approach health.

 Why Symptom Management Often Falls Short